xenit-eu/alfresco-health-processor/README.md

 ## Extension points

-Besides out of the box functionality, it is very easy to provide custom plugins and reporters.
-All the `HealthProcessorPlugin`, `HealthFixerPlugin` and `HealthReporter` implementations available in the Spring context will be detected and used by the Health Processor platform.
+In addition to out of the box functionality, the HealthProcessor is designed to easily add custom plugins, fixers and reporters.
+All the
+`HealthProcessorPlugin`, `HealthFixerPlugin` and `HealthReporter` implementations available in the Spring context will be detected and used by the Health Processor platform.